Need a Boston Tourist Accident Lawyer? Boston is a very popular destination for tourists. Each year millions of tourists come Read More…

 What Injuries Are Covered?

-Massachusetts workers compensation covers all injuries arising during the course and scope of employment.
+Massachusetts workers compensation covers all injuries (including physical and mental) arising during the course and scope of employment.

 Can I Go To Any Doctor I Want For My Medical Treatment?